SuriyaaVijay/code-dump/README.md

 # HacktoberFest2023
+## Star and fork this repository to start contributing !!
 Make your first PR!
 Add your profile, a blog, or any program under any language (hello-world program to anything) or update the existing one.
 Just make sure to add the file under the correct directory.
 Happy open source contributing!

 https://hacktoberfest.digitalocean.com/